Graduate School Admission

 Applicants must upload application materials, unless a program specifies differently.
 Applicants should contact their academic program(s) of interest to determine whether additional admission materials are required beyond those listed below.
 Applicants seeking admission to only a graduate certificate program must provide items a., b., and c. below and contact their academic programs to determine what other program-specific materials may be required for admission to the graduate certificate program.

-1. One electronic version of the graduate application for each major to which the applicant seeks admission.
+- One electronic version of the graduate application for each program to which the applicant seeks admission.

-3. Transcripts/Academic Records1 of all previous academic work, undergraduate and graduate.
+- Transcripts/Academic Records of previous academic work, undergraduate and graduate.
 International applicants must provide a certified English translation of academic records in addition to original language records.

-2. International applicants must provide equivalent documentation from all colleges attended, including final academic records showing degrees awarded and dates earned in the original language plus certified English translations.
+- International applicants must provide equivalent documentation from colleges or universities attended, including final academic records showing degrees awarded and dates earned in the original language plus certified English translations.

 Financial documentation is not required at the time of application.
 If the application is accepted, the Graduate School will contact the applicant via email to request the financial materials.